The Last Broadcast (film): Release

 The Last Broadcast premiered regionally at the County Theater in Doylestown, Pennsylvania on March 9, 1998.
 It was released theatrically through Avalos and Weiler's independent distribution company, Wavelength Releasing, in seven U.S. cities on October 23, 1998, including Providence, Rhode Island; Orlando, Florida; Minneapolis, Minnesota; and Portland, Oregon.
 Because the film was not shot on film stock, the screenings were arranged to the select theaters via satellite streaming.

 The film grossed $12,097 at the U.S. box office and had a worldwide profit of $4 million.

 Critical response

 The film received mixed reviews from critics and audiences, earning an approval rating on Rotten Tomatoes of 47% based on 19 critic reviews.

 Steven Rea and Desmond Ryan of The Philadelphia Inquirer deemed the film "startlingly good" and a "smart, assured work."
 Dave Jewett of The Columbian praised the film for its "innovative, low-cost techniques" and its "chilling climax", though he did criticize it for suffering some pacing issues.

-The film is sometimes erroneously cited as an influence on The Blair Witch Project, but the concept for that film was developed in 1993 and production began in October 1997, five months before the premiere of The Last Broadcast.
+The film was incorrectly cited as an influence on The Blair Witch Project, as the concept for that film was allegedly developed in 1993 and production began in October 1997, five months before the premiere of The Last Broadcast.